Do-it-yourself ECM/PCM Reprogramming (OBDI & II)

 To reprogram most GM OBD-1 chips, you will require appropriate tuning software.

 You will also need an EPROM programmer and/or UV eraser

-For those of you using the 94 and later LT1 engines with the flashible PCMs, you will only require software from tunercat or LT1edit as well as an interface cable.
-The 'ALDL' cables start at $50 or you can build your own for less than $20.
+For those of you using the 94 and later LT1 engines with the flashable PCMs, you will only require software from TunerCat or LT1edit as well as an interface cable.
+The 'ALDL' cables be purchased online from other vendors for as little as $50 or you can build your own for less than $20.

 NOTE: OBDII Vehicles are not currently supported by every editor.

 I use the one above personally and it works great on OBDI LT1, TBI, and TPI vehicles.